rudye223/Aptos-NFT-Marketplace-DApp-Fullstack/README.md

+clone repo
+for codespaces makesure .devcontainer folder exists at the root directory and file devcontainer.json exists in the folde with content of :```{
+    "image": "mcr.microsoft.com/devcontainers/base:ubuntu",
+    "features": {
+    }
+  }```

 Open a new terminal.
 Run the following command to install the Aptos CLI: cd backend curl -fsSL "https://aptos.dev/scripts/install_cli.py" | python3